s094392/Telegram-Client/README.md

 # Telegram Client
-A Telegram client based on a STM32L476RG board, magic and trash
+A Telegram client based on a STM32L476RG board, magic and trash.

 I don't know what happened but it works.

 ## Features
-- Listing your friends and send/receive messages
+- List your friends and send/receive messages
 - A tetris game(?

 ## Hardware components